Horizon Zero Dawn: Setting

 The story is set in a post-apocalyptic United States, between the states of Colorado, Wyoming and Utah, in the 31st century.
 Humans live in scattered, primitive tribes with varying levels of technological development.
 Their technologically advanced predecessors are remembered as the "Old Ones".
-Large robotic creatures, known as "machines", dominate the Earth.
+Large robotic machines dominate the Earth.
 For the most part, they peacefully coexist with humans, who occasionally hunt them for parts.
-However, a phenomenon known as the "Derangement" has caused machines to become more aggressive towards humans, and larger and deadlier machines have begun to appear.
-There are four tribes that are prominently featured: the Nora, the Banuk, the Carja and the Oseram.
+However, a phenomenon known as the "Derangement" has caused machines to become more aggressive toward humans, and larger and deadlier machines have begun to appear.
+Four tribes are prominently featured: the Nora, the Banuk, the Carja, and the Oseram.
 The Nora are fierce matriarchal hunter-gatherers who live in the mountains and worship their deity, the "All-Mother".
 The Carja are an empire of desert-dwelling city builders who worship the Sun.
-The Banuk consist of wandering clans made up of hunters and shamans who live in snowy mountains (Montana's Yellowstone National Park) and worship the "blue light" of the machines.
+The Banuk consists of wandering clans made up of hunters and shamans who live in snowy mountains (Wyoming's Yellowstone National Park) and worship the "blue light" of the machines.
 The Oseram are tinkerers and salvagers known for their advanced weapons, metalworking, brewing, and talent as warriors.
+There are also mentions of the Forbidden West, as well as some members of tribes from it, including the Utaru, an agrarian tribe, and the Tenakth, a warrior tribe.